Stone Skipping Black Holes in Ultralight Dark Matter Solitons

-A corollary of this choice is that the $m=0$ dipole modes is not relevant to the stone skipping.
-Given rotational symmetry we absorb $\alpha\pm\phi$ into $\alpha$ by a redefinition of the azimuthal origin and write
+A corollary of this choice is that the $m=0$ dipole mode is not relevant to stone skipping.
+Given rotational symmetry, we absorb $\alpha\pm\phi$ into $\alpha$ by a redefinition of the azimuthal origin and write

 where the subscript plus and minus signs correspond respectively to $m=+1$ and $m=-1$.

 The next step is to use the Poisson equation

 to convert $\delta\rho_{\pm}$ into a gravitational potential perturbation $\delta\Phi$.
 Again expanding in spherical harmonics